brainwave0/ftwm/README.md

 ## Status

 It's somewhat usable.
-Some critical features are missing, like being able to close windows, or fullscreen handling.
+Some critical features are missing, like fullscreen handling.
 See below for limitations and known issues.

 ## Features